 The sample size is 4,600 households each month (a new sample is issued each month).
-Due to financial constraints it is not possible to increase the size of the sample even though it may improve the quality of the data.
+Due to financial constraints, it is not possible to increase the size of the sample even though it may improve the quality of the data.

-The data collection method is via a postal survey - because of this, the forms may be returned blank/partially complete/contradicting data etc. It is difficult to clarify issues with respondents once the form is returned.
+The data collection method is electronic via an on-line e-Questionnaire - because of this, the forms may not be fully submitted.
+In addition, they may be returned/partially complete/contradicting data etc. It is difficult to clarify issues with respondents once the form is returned.